bionetslab/ctcl_case_study/README.md

 # About

-This is a repository that contains information on how to reproduce results corresponding to the *cutaneous T cell lymphoma (CTCL)* case study reported in [Link text Here](https://paper-doi-when-available).
+This is a repository that contains information on how to reproduce results corresponding to the *cutaneous T cell lymphoma (CTCL)* case study reported in [paper-doi-when-available](https://paper-doi-when-available).

 # Data